 Reducing N₂O at scale - from process understanding to emission reduction

-Alex Harrison, Bharani Srinamasivayam, Richard Smith and Hannah Laywood, Severn Trent Water, UK
+Alex Harrison, Bharani Srinamasivayam, Richard Smith and Hannah Laywood, Severn Trent Water, UKKeep your bugs happy!

 BEWISe about trickling filter process emissions’ – a collaborative demonstration trial to assess N₂O Emissions from trickling filters